Monitoring Azure Cosmos DB

 If you're not already familiar with monitoring Azure services, start with the article Monitoring Azure resources with Azure Monitor which describes the following:

 - Configuring data collection

 - Standard tools in Azure for analyzing and alerting on monitoring data

 The following sections build on this article by describing the specific data gathered from Azure Cosmos DB and providing examples for configuring data collection and analyzing this data with Azure tools.

-Azure Monitor for Cosmos DB (Preview)
+Azure Monitor for Azure Cosmos DB

 View operation level metrics for Azure Cosmos DB